DatawithOmkar/Aircraft-analysis-using-AWS/README.md

 Here’s an **in-depth, step-by-step guide** to your AWS Big Data Airline Delay Analysis project.
-This version is structured for sharing with others (e.g., on GitHub), with clear sections and instructions so anyone can follow and replicate the work.

 ---

 ## ✈️ Airline Delay Analysis Using AWS EMR, Hadoop, and Tableau